-Gran Turismo (2023) movie: Release date, trailer, and more
+Gran Turismo (2023) movie: Release date, trailer, cast, and more

-(Pocket-lint) - Sony has shared a teaser trailer for its upcoming Gran Turismo movie, which is set to hit cinemas this summer.
+Sony has shared a teaser trailer for its upcoming Gran Turismo movie, which is set to hit cinemas this summer.
 While at CES 2023, the studio revealed a first look at the adaptation starring Archie Madekwe, Orlando Bloom, and David Harbour.
 The behind-the-scenes promotional footage of course includes shots of a race track and sports cars as well as clips from the video game.

 Read: Gran Turismo 7 tips and tricks for getting started